 Art galleries, cafes and performance venues opened as the residential population grew and although they are mostly a transient phenomenon, they have assumed mythical status among the urban pioneer population.
 Al’s Bar on Hewitt just off Traction, in particular, served up groundbreaking punk rock from the mid-70s through the beginning of the new century, introducing generations of Angelenos to such groups as Pearl Jam, among other names that have become legend.
 The Wolfskill Theater was a pioneering theatrical troupe whose veterans have spread throughout the L.A. theater community.
 The Atomic Cafe on 1st Street at Alameda was a popular artists haunt in the late 60s and early 70s.
 Los Angelos Contemporary Exhibitions (LACE), created pioneering post-modern exhibitions at its gallery space on Industrial Street.
 Riverrun, on Traction, created a regular series of challenging conceptual installations.

 Bedlam, on 6th Street (and later, briefly, in the former premises of Al’s bar) created one of the most successful and long-lived true salons on the Left Coast, featuring drawing workshops, art installations, theater, live music and a much celebrated speakeasy that is still sorely missed.
 Dangerous Curve, on a dangerous curve of 4th Place between Mateo and Molino, was a particularly engaging venue that offered exhibitions of artists whose work was often difficult to categorize.
 It was truly a pioneer in pushing the boundaries of gallery exhibitions.
 The Spanish Kitchen, a warehouse space on Third near Traction, was home to series of happenings, events, raves, installations and blowout parties.
 It now houses e3rd Steakhouse and Lounge, a celebrated eatery that regularly hosts community events and exhibitions of works by local artists.
-Coccola, the legendary artists’ bar just west of the Arts District, lives on as the Boyd St. Bar and Grill in its original location on Boyd Street at San Pedro.
+Coccola, the legendary artists’ bar just west of the Arts District, lived on for years as the Boyd St. Bar and Grill in its original location on Boyd Street at San Pedro.

 The one institution that was for many years the heart of the Arts District was Bloom’s General Store, presided over by the colorful and irascible Joel Bloom, a veteran of Chicago’s Second City, who became an early advocate for the community and who is remembered as The Arts District’s once and only unofficial mayor.
 Bloom passed away in 2007 – but his memory is honored with a plaque from the city declaring area around Third, Traction and Rose to be Joel Bloom Square, which is, appropriate to the eccentric nature of the community, actually a triangle.